Korea, Republic of

 • Liability reserves and emergency reserves prescribed in the Insurance Business Law.

-• Reserve for cash surrender value, made by insurance companies under the Insurance Business Act
+• Reserves for cash surrender value made by insurance companies under the Insurance Business Act.

 • Reserves for non-profit organisations.